A SEASON OF GRACE IN THE GARDEN

 A DYING CHERRY TREE

 When age and disease weakened the cherry tree and created a hollow in her middle, she still stood strong, until the winds of autumn whirled around her and she trembled, then split with a crack and dropped to one knee.
-It was shocking to see her broken limbs and split trunk, leaves caught in the midst of their fall-turning rippling in the gusts that laid her down.
+It was shocking to see her broken limbs and split trunk, leaves caught amid their fall-turning rippling in the gusts that laid her down.

 A SEASON OF GRACE EVEN THROUGH TRIALS